 The Experimental Psychopathology Lab investigates human learning and emotion systems underpinning adaptive behaviour.
 A psychophysiology and cognitive neuroscience perspective is adopted in which the underlying neurobehavioural mechanisms of clinically relevant behaviours are identified.
 We design tasks to examine learning and generalization of fear and avoidance, amongst other topics, in healthy and patient populations.

-- Acquisition and symbolic generalization of avoidance (with Dr Mike Schlund, University of North Texas & Dr Bryan Roche, Maynooth University)
+- Symbolic generalization of avoidance (with Dr Mike Schlund, Georgia State University & Dr Bryan Roche, Maynooth University)

-- Neural mechanisms of threat-avoidance and approach-avoidance conflict (with Dr Mike Schlund, University of North Texas)
+- Neural mechanisms of approach-avoidance conflict (with Dr Mike Schlund, Georgia State University)

 - Safety learning and living in fear in COVID-19 lockdown (with Dr Martyn Quigley, Dr Dan Zuj, Dr Gemma Cameron)

 - Gambling Research, Education and Treatment (GREAT) Network Wales.